Rhetorical situation: Edholm

 Just as rhetorical situations worked to create the concept of rhetorical ecologies, these methods pushed academia to new heights.
 In his work Rhetorical Narrative Theory and the Act of Telling: Reflections on the Search for a New Paradigm, Scholar Roger Edholm examines the limits to the current iteration of narrative theory.
 He borrows from the foundation of the work of rhetorical ecologies to push Narrative theory to new levels.
 He does this by linking the importance of contextual understanding, which is emphasized in rhetorical ecologies.
 This point argues that rhetoric should include various social, cultural, and environmental factors.
 Edholm argues that this shapes how a narrative is created.
 Where the process becomes dynamic and changing as it shifts from the narrator to the audience and even the narrative itself; another point Edholm makes about the complexity that incorporates communication borrowing from the study of rhetorical ecologies Edholm argues that narrative communication is multilayered and can not be simple formulas however they must include various voices from the environment.
 Another similarity is that of audience engagement, which rhetorical ecologists submit is an important part of understanding the impact of rhetoric.
 Edholm argues that how the audience responds to narratives is crucial to understanding the efficacy of rhetoric.

+Rhetorical Circulation in Online Communities

+Rhetorical situation theory has been expanded recently to account for the rapid circulation of discourse in digital environments through platforms and audiences.
+Scholars of digital rhetoric deliberate that online communication challenges traditional understanding of audience, exigences, and constraints because messages are no longer limited to a single moment or rhetorical context.
+Social media platforms permit rhetorical situations to expand actively as users repost, remix, and reinterpret discourse that are created around various communities.

+Douglas Eyman argues that digital rhetoric should be understood as a field examining how rhetorical functions within digital spaces, including social media, online activism, and multimodal communication.